ssx-archived/bootstrap-validator-methods/notEmptyWithInputMask/notEmptyWithInputMask.md

 # notEmptyWithInputMask

+This is to be used in conjuction with the [robinherbots/jquery.inputmask(https://github.com/RobinHerbots/jquery.inputmask) plugin.

 This is to be used in combination with the inputmask.js plugin to ensure that a value has been filled in correctly.

 	$(document).ready(function() {
 	    $('#form').bootstrapValidator({